Juan Castillo (American football): Michigan

 Castillo joined the Michigan Wolverines coaching staff as an offensive analyst for the 2019 season.
 As part of his duties, Castillo worked with Michigan offensive line coach Ed Warinner.

 Chicago Bears

 Castillo was hired by the Chicago Bears as offensive line coach on January 5, 2020.
 The move reunited him with head coach Matt Nagy, whom he worked with in Philadelphia.
 He was not retained by the team following the firing of Nagy after the 2021 season.

 Washington Commanders

 Castillo was named tight ends coach of the Washington Commanders on February 21, 2022.
 He was not retained by the team following the hiring of new head coach, Dan Quinn, in the 2024 offseason.

 UCLA

 In March 2024, Castillo was hired by UCLA as an offensive line coach under head coach, DeShaun Foster.

 Michigan

 In December 2024, Castillo was hired by Michigan as an offensive analyst for the offensive line under head coach, Sherrone Moore.

+Syracuse

+Castillo was hired by Syracuse in 2025.